1jour1vin

 Wine rated (2015 guide) 16,5/20 (Very good)

-Beautiful work, moving in the direction of a racy but very flavorful wine with juicy cherry notes.
-The tannins are very fine but still need to mellow, as evidenced by the already very subtle finish.
-Already charming, it promises much enjoyment.
+A fine wine that shows promise of becoming a distinguished yet very flavorful wine with notes of juicy cherry.
+The tannins are very refined but still need to mellow, as evidenced by the already very subtle finish.
+Already charming, it promises to be a real delight.

 Robert Parker - Wine Advocate